reenz/dashboard/README.md

 - Create a simple dashboard to present the data within a structure that will be legible and easily digested by end-users.
 - This can include as many charts as you feel is required, plus consideration towards chart type.
 - It may also include text describing the charts but please do not analyse the data, simply use Lorem Ipsum as representation.
 - Style the dashboard as you see fit.
+However, please bear in mind that we utilise [MaterialUI] in one of our projects.
+- We would like to see the front end fetching the data via an API.

 ### Tech
-While we want you to implement your own design we do have a few restrictions due to our current stack:
+While we want you to implement your own ideas and creativity to this task we do have a few restrictions due to our current stack:

 - [ReactJS]
 - [node.js]
 - [express]
 - [Mariadb] - MySql is fine also

-So, please no Angular, NoSQL, etc.
+So, please no Angular, NoSQL, etc. And definitely no jQuery for the ui/ux

 ### Data
 You will find the following files: